Distinguished Women of the Past and Present

 Developed by the United Nations Economic Commission for Europe, in collaboration with National Statistical Offices in the ECE region, this site was launched in October 2000 to bring together both gender statistics and policies focusing on the production, dissemination and use of gender related data.
 In addition to statistics, this site outlines some of the main gender issues relevant to the region, and provides examples of policies and other initiatives.

-University of Wisconsin System Women's Studies Librarians Office
+University of Wisconsin System Office of the Gender and Women's Studies Librarian

 USAID Office of Gender Equality & Women's Empowerment